-Any contact you have with your dedicated contact will be kept confidential and your choices respected at all times.
+Any contact you have with your dedicated contact will be kept confidential within our service and your choices respected at all times.

 There is lots of support that you can access prior to starting your course at Keele and throughout the induction period to help you to make the right decisions and support your transition to Higher Education.

 Raising aspirations and outreach

 Our Widening Participation team can provide advice and support to care leavers and Looked After Children pre-entry.
 They can also discuss opportunities to provide bespoke events and visits for looked after children and care leavers.
 For more information please contact our Widening Participation Officer using the contact details below: